trustworktech/create-react-ssr-app/docs/adding-custom-environment-variables.md

 Note that the caveats from the above section apply:

-- Apart from a few built-in variables (`NODE_ENV` and `PUBLIC_URL`), variable names must start with `REACT_APP_` to work.
+- Apart from a few built-in variables (`NODE_ENV`, `PORT` and `ASSETS_PATH`), variable names must start with `REACT_APP_` to work.
 - The environment variables are injected at build time.
-If you need to inject them at runtime, [follow this approach instead](title-and-meta-tags.md#generating-dynamic-meta-tags-on-the-server).
+If you need to inject them at runtime, [follow this approach instead](title-and-meta-tags.md#sending-data-from-the-server-to-the-client).

 ## Adding Temporary Environment Variables In Your Shell